 Routing & Directions

-Mapiry supports two routing experiences:
+Mapiry supports three routing experiences:

 - Get Directions for a single location